-PPOBlue provides benefits for the following services you receive from a provider when such services are determined to be medically necessary and appropriate.
+Community Blue provides benefits for the following services you receive from a provider when such services are determined to be medically necessary and appropriate.
 All benefit limits, deductibles and copayment amounts are described in the Summary of Benefits.
-Network care is covered at a higher level of benefits than out-of-network care.
+For specific covered services, refer to your Summary of Benefits.